 The Accounting Officer considers how the academy's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the academy has delivered improved value for money during the year by:
+The Accounting Officer for the academy has delivered improved value for money during the year by:

-- Closely monitoring the delivery of the capital projects funded predominantly through Condition Improvement Fund grants. - Fully engaging with the concept of financial benchmarking using both Department for Education benchmarking material and a local benchmarking club made up of academies in the Hexham and Newcastle Diocese. - Careful consideration of all staffing posts and grades during the restructure considerations.
-This included reference to local and national benchmarking to determine best practice. - Continuing to log and monitor all contracts the academy enters into, ensuring we systematically review each contract before inviting quotes for a new contract term. - Ensuring we continue to procure all items with value for money in mind taking reference from the Department for Education's School procurement guidance, including "deals for schools".
-Examples of this careful and thorough approach to procurement in 2018/19 include: - our procurement of printers and photocopiers following the expiry of the previous lease in July 2019 and: - the procurement of a new school gas contract using the School Switch service delivered by the Crown Commercial Service (and promoted by the DfE) to help schools and academies achieve greater value for money when buying their energy.
+- Closely monitoring the delivery of the capital projects funded through reserves and external grants; - Fully engaging with the concept of financial benchmarking using both Department for Education benchmarking material and a local benchmarking club made up of academies in the Hexham and Newcastle Diocese: - Careful consideration of all staffing posts and grades following the restructure ensuring staff arrangements remain appropriate to support students and staff wellbeing: - Continuing to log and monitor all contracts the academy enters into, ensuring we systematically review each contract before inviting quotes for a new contract term; and - Ensuring we continue to procure all items with value for money in mind taking reference from the Department for Education's School procurement guidance, including "deals for schools".
+An example of this careful and thorough approach to procurement in 2019/20 is our procurement approach to securing new front of class screens including the use of Crown Commercial Services.